Symptoms & Causes of NAFLD & NASH

 What are the symptoms of NAFLD?

-Usually, nonalcoholic fatty liver disease (NAFLD)—including nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH)—is a silent disease with few or no symptoms.
-You may not have symptoms even if you develop cirrhosis due to NASH.
+Usually, nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD), is a silent disease with few or no symptoms.
+You may not have symptoms even if you develop cirrhosis due to nonalcoholic steatohepatitis, or NASH (also referred to as metabolic dysfunction-associated steatohepatitis, or MASH).

 If you do have symptoms, you may feel tired or have discomfort in the upper right side of your abdomen.